 About Dr. Hill

-Dr. Charles Hill joined RTS-Orlando in 1994 and serves as John R. Richardson Professor of New Testament and Early Christianity.
-He teaches core courses on Hebrews-Revelation and New Testament Greek.
+Dr. Charles Hill joined RTS-Orlando in 1994 and serve as John R. Richardson Professor of New Testament and Early Christianity until his retirement in May 2021.
+He taught core courses on Hebrews-Revelation and New Testament Greek, and is now Professor Emeritus of New Testament and Early Christianity.
 After receiving his Ph.D. from Cambridge University, Dr. Hill taught at Northwestern College in Iowa.

 Dr. Hill has significant research interest in the Johannine Corpus, New Testament books associated with the Apostle John (Gospel of John, 1-3 John and Revelation).
 He also has researched and written extensively on several issues related to the early church fathers, particularly early Christian views of the end times, the canon of the New Testament and the New Testament manuscript tradition.
 Dr. Hill’s most recent publications include Who Chose the Gospels?
 Probing the Great Gospel Conspiracy (Oxford University Press, 2010) and The Early Text of the New Testament (Oxford University Press, 2012), edited with RTS Professor Michael J. Kruger.